Top Steel Stocks

 5. What role do raw material costs play in steel production?

 Raw material cost, especially iron ore and coal, impacts steel production cost.
-Price movement can impact margins and overall cost structure.
+Price movement can impact margins and the overall cost structure of the Indian steel stocks.